juvelas/juvelas.github.io/_pages/publications.md

 [All publications can be downloaded from here](https://www.dropbox.com/sh/5pta3t3yxbty3c9/AABSgYgAKOQMjRxzQY66C6UMa?dl=0)

-# Peer-reviewed papers: 44 in total
+# Peer-reviewed papers: 45 in total

 ### 2022
 * Ramírez-Reyes, T., __Velasco, J.A__., Flores-Villela, O. & Piñero, D. 2022.
 Decoupling in diversification and body size rates during the radiation of Phyllodactylus: evidence suggests scarce role of ecology shaping phenotypes.
-Accepted.
 Evolutionary Biology.
 XX: XX-XX.

 * Cisneros-Bernal, A. Y., Rodríguez-Gómez, F., Flores-Villela, O., Fujita, M.K., __Velasco, J.A__.,  & Fernández, J.A.
 2022.
 Phylogeography supports lineages divergence for an endemic rattlesnake (Crotalus ravus) of the Neotropical Montane Forest on the Trans-Mexican Volcanic Belt.
 Biological Journal of the Linnean Society.
 XX: XX-XX.